 Consider these things when choosing a church WordPress theme.

 You will want something that matches your church’s personality.
 Some themes have color, font and background customization options.
-Go for a responsive design, which means your site will adapt to mobile screens automatically.
+Try the theme’s demo on your phone to make sure it is mobile-friendly and loads reasonably fast.
 Mobile web browsing is extremely common today.

 WordPress lets you create custom pages (ie. Ministries, Statement of Faith, etc.), run a blog and publish photos.
-Choose a theme that integrates with plugins for church content like sermons, events, locations and staff.
+Choose a theme that integrates with plugins for church content like sermons, events, locations and team profiles.

 No Lock-in Effect